NicolasValette/PathToWPF/README.md

 # PathToWPF
-Personnal project to learn .NET with WPF and MVVM
+Personnal project to learn .NET with WPF and MVVM.